Compare the best coverage options

 Medigap - Medicare Supplemental Insurance

-Medigap plans are sold by insurance companies to cover services for which Medicare does not cover, or only partially covers.
+Medigap plans are sold by insurance companies to cover services for which Original Medicare does not cover, or only partially covers.
 This may include co-insurance, co-payments, deductibles and the "gaps" between what Medicare pays and the total expenses.